Boutique & Romantic Hotels in Rio de Janeiro, Brazil

 There, you can practice white-water rafting, mountain climbing, rappelling, and camping.
 The main area is the Serra dos Orgãos National Park, where you’ll find the spectacular Finger of God.

 Many travelers stay in Rio de Janeiro and take day or week-end excursions to the mountains or northern beaches, which are the main attractions of the state.

-Romantic Hotels in Rio de Janeiro
+Boutique Hotels and Places to Stay in Rio de Janeiro